 My paintings and drawings are driven by my wonder at the miraculous interaction between surface and image, material and content, signs and the things they represent.
 I treat speech, representation and knowledge as performative activities that use the framework of a stage, not unlike tricks in a magic show.
 Some of my paintings give you a peek at this stage production from the side, or a view before the show begins.

 Multiple points of view in time and space play out in the repetition and doubling of images throughout my work.
-Sometimes this repetition illustrates the passage of time, as if I’ve pulled two frames from an animation.
-I steal visual traits, too, from the world of animation, cartoons, and comics.
-The signs and stylistic tropes I take up are crisp, clear and familiar.
-I aim to use this clarity as an inviting foil to the ambiguities and paradoxes presented in the painting as a whole.
+Sometimes this repetition illustrates the passage of time, as if two frames have been lifted from an animation.